Parallaxed/ShippedtoYou/README.md

 2. Navigate to the Code folder.
 3. Open the index.html file in your web browser.

-Please as concern if there's any problem of the code and
+Please as concern if there's any problem of the code.